dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 [!code-csharp[Main](../../../samples/core/Modeling/Conventions/Samples/Relationships/Full.cs?name=Entities&highlight=6,15,16)]

 > [!WARNING]
-> If there are multiple navigation properties defined between two types (i.e. more than one distinct pair of navigations that point to each other), then no relationships will be created by convention and you will need to manually configure them to identify how the navigation properties pair up.
+> If there are multiple navigation properties defined between two types (that is, more than one distinct pair of navigations that point to each other), then no relationships will be created by convention and you will need to manually configure them to identify how the navigation properties pair up.

 ### No Foreign Key Property